splunk/public-o11y-docs/alerts-detectors-notifications/autodetect-list.rst

      - Dimensions you want to add to the detector.
      - None

+.. _apm-autodetector-service-request-rate:

 Service request rate
 -----------------------

-- Description: Alerts when a sudden change in request rate occurs.
+- Description: Alerts when a sudden change in request rate occurs. .
+By default, the alert is triggered when the request rate in the last ten minutes (current window) exceeds the baseline of the preceding hour (historical window) by more than 3 deviations.
+The alert clears when the latency goes back to less than 2.5 deviations above the norm.
 - SignalFlow function: See the function in :new-page:`SignalFlow library <https://github.com/signalfx/signalflow-library/blob/master/library/signalfx/detectors/autodetect/apm/requests.flow>` repository on GitHub.

 The following table shows customizable arguments for this detector: